-Acoustic Ventilated façade systems provide an increase in the reflection of external noise, with a recent Australian project realising an average reduction of up to 8dB.
+Ventilated façade systems provide an increase in the reflection of external noise, with a recent Australian project realising an average reduction of up to 8dB.
 With the primary external noise sources affecting buildings being road traffic noise, a reduction of this level can greatly improve occupant comfort.
+Structural:

-Structural In addition a secondary façade provides protection against wind and rain the natural bottom-to-top airflow through the cavity assists in eliminating moisture accumulation on the facades, preventing mould and water ingress, helping to prolong the structural integrity and ultimately the lifespan of a building.
-VENTILATED FAÇADE SYSTEMS FOR HEALTHY BUILDINGS AND OCCUPANTS In her article on Façade Engineering, Sara Hart explains that "The evolution of the building envelope from static wrapper to a complex, active building system has been partly motivated by the economics of energy consumption and the promise of sustainability.
-The proliferation of private and public research and development has produced a juggemant of products and processes."
+In addition a secondary façade provides protection against wind and rain the natural bottom-to-top airflow through the cavity assists in eliminating moisture accumulation on the facades, preventing mould and water ingress, helping to prolong the structural integrity and ultimately the lifespan of a building.

+Ventilated Facades Systems And The Australian Climate In her article on Façade Engineering, Sara Hart explains that "The evolution of the building envelope from static wrapper to a complex, active building system has been partly motivated by the economics of energy consumption and the promise of sustainability.
+The proliferation of private and public research and development has produced a juggernaut of products and processes."
 Traditionally, ventilated façade systems have been used predominantly in the colder climates of Europe and North America, where air in the cavity is intended to be warmed by the sun to reduce the load on the artificial heating systems.
 More recently they have begun to be used in warmer climates such as Australia to benefit from the reduced solar heat gain of the building through reduced thermal transfer as well as the ventilation of the warm air in the stack effect of natural air circulation within the cavity, hence reducing the load on the artificial cooling systems.
-Ventilated facades have begun to be used in warmer climates such as Australia to benefit from the reduced solar heat gain of the building

-VENTILATED FAÇADES SYSTEMS AND THE AUSTRALIAN CLIMATE Ventilated façade systems are used throughout the world on any building that demands strictly controlled internal environments, including health and aged care facilities.
+Ventilated Facades Systems For Healthy Buildings And Occupants Ventilated façade systems are used throughout the world on any building that demands strictly controlled internal environments, including health and aged care facilities.
 This sophisticated façade system provides an extra layer of protection for your building against noise, moisture and water ingress whilst delivering thermal advantages in hot and cold climates through the naturally ventilated façade system.
-VENTILATED FAÇADE SOLUTIONS FROM INNOWOOD INNOWOOD Australia in partnership with recognised market leaders in the international façade industry Allface Smart Fixing Systems provide complete ventilated façade solutions to the Australian market.
+"The evolution of the building envelope from static wrapper to a complex, active building system has been partly motivated by the economics of energy consumption and the promise of sustainability."
+Ventilated Façade Solutions From INNOWOOD INNOWOOD Australia in partnership with recognised market leaders in the international façade industry Allface Smart Fixing Systems provide complete ventilated façade solutions to the Australian market.
 With the fixing system and cladding type making up the two most important elements in an effective ventilated façade solution, the benefits of having two of the world's leading companies in their respective fields coming together offers an unprecedented level of expertise and insight into ventilated façade systems for Australian conditions.

 INNOWOOD's innovative industry leading composite timber cladding in conjunction with Allface Smart Fixing Systems provide the complete ventilated façade solution.
 INNOWOOD offers support on projects from design to completion including load calculations, product design and drawings and on-site project management for fully customised solutions.
+INNOWOOD Australia INNOWOOD was established in 2005, the first Australian company to be involved in design, manufacturing and suppling of composite timber products nationally and internationally.
+INNOWOOD products contribute to the prevention of forest depletion and uses recycled material to produce a hardwearing solution to timber.
+Over the past 10 years INNOWOOD products have proven their versatility in various applications achieving performance requirements and are the chosen supplier for composite timber by architects, designers and builders.